rishikesh-anand/API_README/API.md

 1. Using Postman to build our collection.
 - Make a proxy collection with enabling proxy in postman.
-- After enabling proxy with specified port 5555 and then tuen on proxy in web browser as foxyproxy and good to go.
+- After enabling proxy with specified port 5555 and then turn on proxy in web browser as foxyproxy and good to go.
 - Then nagivate around and do stuff and capture all request.
 - After doint all stuffs stop the capture.
 - Select all api releted request and differ it.